ZennLuu/csad2425ki402luchukzri13/README.md

-# Task 4
+# Task 5
-Create documentation with doxygen.
+Create automated tests.

 ## Details
-To create documentation, execute `ci/documentation.bat` ci script to generate documentation.
+To do tests, ESP32 board needs to be connected to PC, then execute `ci/createTestReport.bat` ci script to upload tests onto board and generate report with `readSerial.py` script.
-Detailed usage explanation will be in `documentation.html` after script execution.
-Doxygen installed required.
+Python and arduino-cli pre-installed required.